M-Zoldak/Rollup-front-end-setup/README.md

 # Rollup-FrontEnd-Configuration
 Simple configuration of RollupJS for Frontend development.
+After bundling there will be created transpiled and minified versions of files with support for older browsers thanks to Babel and PostCSS.

 ### Prerequisites
 NPM Installed - download from [node site](https://nodejs.org/en)